Nathan: Sept 16 - 19.

 (*) Unsure whether to drop Math 241?
 Try taking one of the practice tests for the next midterm under timed conditions to see how you’re doing.

 2016: I got through everything, though I had to rush the "Note" on page 6, which describes how, when the density is constant, that the center of mass is just the averages of coordinates over the region.
-2018: Got to the section "Applications of Integration" with 20 minutes left both times, which is not quite enough, resulting in some rushing at the very end.
+2018 and 2019: Got to the section "Applications of Integration" with 20 minutes left both times, which is not quite enough, resulting in some rushing at the very end.

 Note: The 7th and last page of the notes is for reference only.

 2016: In both sections, I was unable to get through the general form of change of coordinates for triple integrals, even skipping the detailed evaluation of the integrals in the extended examples.
-2018: Skipping evaluating the integrals, I got through the end of page 6.
+2018 and 2019: Skipping evaluating the integrals, I got through the end of page 6.

 2016: While personally I find the discussion of linear approximation for functions from R2 to R2 very satisfying, my guess is that it goes over their heads given how little exposure they have had with linear transformations.